Anthony Ler: Z's imprisonment and pardon

 In April 2018, Z's mother spoke publicly, expressing her hope for a positive outcome from the clemency petition.
 Two of Z's former fellow detainees, 42 year-old Allan Ong and 42 year-old Kyaneth Soo, also spoke publicly in newspapers, citing examples of their current stable and clean lives and jobs in support of Z to allow him be given a second chance to reintegrate into society.
 Both Ong and Soo were detained for 13 years and six months under the President's Pleasure after their conviction in 1999 for a 1994 gang-related murder, and were released in 2012.
 They were both neighbours with Z in the prison where they were detained at.

-Eventually, on 2 November 2018, President Halimah Yacob decided to, on the advice of the Cabinet, grant Z clemency and remitted the remaining part of his sentence.
-Z was released on the same day he received clemency from the President, more than 17 years after he killed Annie Leong, but his release was only reported in newspapers a month later on 13 December 2018.
+On 2 November 2018, President Halimah Yacob decided to, on the advice of the Cabinet, grant Z clemency and remitted the remaining part of his sentence.
+Z was released on the same day he received clemency from the President, more than 17 years after he killed Annie Leong, but his release was only reported in newspapers a month later.
 Z was also told to adhere to special conditions such as curfew hours and electronic monitoring, and he would continue to receive rehabilitative support to ensure his reintegration into society.
-In addition, a gag order remains in force to protect his identity due to his age at the time of the murder.
+In addition, a gag order remains to protect his identity due to his age at the time of the murder.
 Z's lawyer Peter Ong told newspapers that he was grateful that the President pardoned Z and gave him a second chance in life, and told reporters that when he finally came home 17 years since his arrest, Z was celebrating his birthday together with his family in the same month when newspapers reported his release.

-After Z was released, Muhammad Nasir bin Abdul Aziz was the only prisoner left currently detained at the President's Pleasure, which was abolished after a review of the Criminal Procedure Code of Singapore in 2010.
+After Z was released, Muhammad Nasir bin Abdul Aziz was the only prisoner left detained at the President's Pleasure, which was abolished after a review of the Criminal Procedure Code of Singapore in 2010.